Docs

 Metrics can also be sorted by a variety of fields by clicking the column header for the field you want to sort by.
 Clicking the column header again will reverse the sort order.

-Creating a metric
+Creating and editing a metric

 Metrics are created from measures on a data model.
 So before you can create a metric, you need add at least one data model to your project.
 Once you have a data model, you can create a metric by following these steps: